Tulane Green Wave men's basketball: Popular culture

 In the 1992 sports comedy film White Men Can't Jump, character Billy Hoyle mentions he is a former Green Wave player.

 Postseason

 NCAA tournament results

 The Green Wave have appeared in three NCAA Tournaments.
 Their combined record is 3–3.

 NIT results

 The Green Wave have appeared in six National Invitation Tournaments (NIT).
 Their combined record is 7–6.

+CBC results

+The Green Wave have appeared in one College Basketball Crown (CBC).
+Their combined record is 0–1.

 CBI results

 The Green Wave have appeared in one College Basketball Invitational (CBI).
 Their combined record is 0–1.

 CIT results

 The Green Wave have appeared in one CollegeInsider.com Postseason Tournament (CIT).
 Their combined record is 1–1.

 Notable players

 The following Green Wave players have played in the NBA: